Halting Recurrent GNNs and the Graded $\mu$-Calculus: Related work

 Ahvonen et al.~\shortcite{lutz-recgnn} investigate recurrent GNNs with yet another acceptance condition, which is neither a global halting condition (as ours) nor a local stabilization condition (as in Pflueger et al.).
 Their notion of GNN does not employ a classification function, but instead includes a set of accepting feature vectors.
 A node is classified as true if, during the iteration, it obtains such an accepting feature vector.
 Like acceptance by stabilization a la Pflueger et al., this semantics offers no practical termination guarantee; we can see when a node has ``decided to be true'', but there is no clear-cut way to know that this will eventually happen, and hence no way to know that a node will be classified as false.

-The ability of nodes to decide to be true independently of the other nodes is a double-edged sword.
+The acceptance semantics of Ahvonen et al.\@ is a double-edged sword.
 On the one hand, it allows the expression of node classifiers such as the centre point property \cite{kuusisto-centrepoint} that are not expressible in $\mml$.
 On the other hand, by the lack of a global halting condition, nested or alternating fixpoints cannot be expressed; the most we can get using accepting feature vectors are countably infinite disjunctions of GML formulas (denoted by $\omega$GML).
 Using an instantiation of their model over the real numbers, with arbitrary aggregation and combination functions, Ahvonen et al.~show that recurrent GNNs capture all of $\omega$GML\@.
 They also propose a realistic instantiation where every GNN comes with its own finite floating-point domain, aggregation is sum, and combination functions are truncated-ReLU layers.
 These floating-point recurrent GNNs are shown to coincide with GMSC, a logic that iterates GML formulas.
-In a technical report \cite{lutz-recgnn-arxiv}, they show that this continues to hold when using acceptance by stabilization a la Pflueger et al. Interestingly, they also show that the real and the float instantiations can express exactly the same node classifiers in MSO.
+In a technical report \cite{lutz-recgnn-arxiv}, they show that this continues to hold when using acceptance by stabilization a la Pflueger et al. Interestingly, they show the real and the float instantiations to express exactly the same node classifiers in MSO.

 In parallel with our own work, Rosenbluth and Grohe \shortcite{rosenbloed-recgnn} have studied the computational completeness of recurrent GNNs.
 In contrast to ours, their model provides the graph size as input to the GNN, and operates on graphs with bitstring features.
 Their focus then is on showing that their model is Turing-complete for feature transformers invariant under the colorings produced by color refinement.